 What testing is included in your GoodCell subscription?

 For most areas in the United States, the cost of testing is included in your enrollment and annual fee.
-The includes included are the Inherited Predisposition Test and the annual General Health Panel.
+The includes included are the Inherited Predisposition Test and the annual Baseline Health Panel.

-Note: Residents of NY, NJ, and RI must submit the General Health Panel, performed by Quest Diagnostics, through their insurance or pay for testing with a credit card (separately).
+Note: Residents of NY, NJ, and RI must submit the Baseline Health Panel, performed by Quest Diagnostics, through their insurance or pay for testing with a credit card (separately).

 These states have laws that prohibit Quest Diagnostics from billing GoodCell for laboratory testing.